 What is domestic violence?

-Domestic violence is behaviour in a relationship that:
+In Australia, domestic violence is classified is a behaviour in a relationship that is:

 - Is physically or sexually abusive; or

 - Is economically abusive; or

 - Controls or dominates another person causing fear for that person’s own safety or the safety of someone else.

 If these behaviours ring true, then you may be involved in a domestic violence relationship.
 Whether you have been accused of any of these behaviours and have had charges put forward or believe that you are experiencing the above behaviours, then it is important to seek expert legal advice.